siuusunn/ga-project-1-snake-game/README.md

 #### Responsive Design

-One idea I had from the start was that when the webpage is opened on a mobile device, it should only display the phone and user can control the snake using the number pad on the phone image, like an actual Nokia 8210!
+One idea I had from the start was that when the webpage is opened on a mobile device, it should only display the phone and the user can control the snake using the number pad on the phone image, like an actual Nokia 8210!
 So I added four transparent buttons and positioned them on 2, 4, 6, 8 buttons on the phone image.
 Set everything else's `display` to `none`.
-Added another button on the phone image to allow user to start & restart the game.
+Added another button on the phone image to allow users to start & restart the game.

 ![Responsive Design Example](./assets/readme_images/responsive_design_example.gif)